shuhei/babel-plugin-angular2-annotations/README.md

 Make sure to load [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) for browser in order to polyfill Metadata Reflection API in your app.

+**Parameter decorator support will be dropped soon because [Babel has forbidden monkey-patching its parser](https://github.com/babel/babel/pull/3204).**

 ## Supported decorators/annotations

 ### Even without this plugin